Plant DetailShow Menu

 Flower Description:

-White flowers appear solitary or in small clusters of 2-5 blooms May to June.
+White flowers appear solitary or in small clusters of 2 to 5 blooms from May to June.
 Flowers are 1/2" across, fragrant and bell-shaped and hang down.
+Flowers are borne singly or up to three together in each leaf-axil on the previous year’s wood, or on short spurs.

 • Leaves: